 Some of the best known clubs within the Market Square are Frantic, Prozak and Ministerstwo.
 If you really want to hang with the locals, visit Pod Jaszczurami in the Square.
 Finally, some of the most interesting and exciting nightlife exists in Kazimierz (the Jewish district).
 If you are looking for a few drinks with a great atmosphere, visit Alchemia in the New Square of Kazimierz which also has a great Hookah bar called Flower Power.
 And every night in the Market Square, stand attractive guys and gals with discount cards for their bars and clubs.
 Grab one and see where the night leads you.
 It saves you money and opens up the doors to new clubs.

 Warsaw also has a great nightlife.
 The Old Town offers some cozy pubs but you’ll also find some great places down Nowy Swiat street.
 Outside of these cities, university towns tend to have an array of nightlife to choose from.
 Nightlife in cities such as Katowice can get a little rough at times and despite its history, Poland has its fair share of right-wing white supremist skinheads who often go out looking for a fight so steer clear of bars that look a bit dodgy.

 For an idea of what going out in one of the less-visited cities is like, see Ben Gould’s account of an alcohol-fuelled weekend in Poznan.

-English is fairfly widely spoken amongst the younger generation but most people over 40 will speak little if any English so it is necessary to learn a little Polish and it will definitely earn you a bit of respect of the locals.
+English is fairly widely spoken amongst the younger generation but most people over 50 will speak little if any English so consider learning a little Polish.
+It will definitely earn you a bit of respect of the locals.